null

 What Makes Suede Different

 Warmer and lighter feel.
 Suede is noticeably lighter in weight than smooth calfskin of equivalent thickness.
-On lighter watches and smaller cases — particularly at 18mm — suede is proportionally better-suited than the fuller body of smooth calfskin.
+On lighter watches and smaller cases — particularly at 18mm — suede is proportionally better suited than the fuller body of smooth calfskin.

 Versatility across gender and occasion.
-Unlike smooth calfskin which is often associated with formal and business occasions, suede is genuinely neutral — as appropriate on women's watches as on men's, as suited to a vintage field watch as to a slim Bauhaus dress reference.
+Unlike smooth calfskin which is often associated with formal occasions, suede is genuinely neutral — as appropriate on women's watches as on men's, as suited to a vintage field watch as to a slim Bauhaus dress reference.

 What Watches Suit Suede Watch Bands?